trofi/trofi.github.io.gen/posts/317-gcc-simd-intrinsics-bug.md

  				       mode);
 ```

-It fixes both tree optimizations if `RTL` optimizations not to assume a
+It fixes both tree optimizations of `RTL` optimizations not to assume a
 specific value on known overflows.
 After the fix `gcc` generates something that passes the test at hand:

 ```